mrcavalcanti/mosaicoo/docs/sources/developers/plugins/legacy/_index.md

 ## Start developing your plugin

-There are three ways that you can start developing a Grafana plugin.
+There are three ways that you can start developing a Mosaicoo plugin.

-1. Set up a Grafana development environment. [(described here)](https://github.com/grafana/grafana/blob/main/contribute/developer-guide.md) and place your plugin in the `data/plugins` folder.
+1. Set up a Mosaicoo development environment. [(described here)](https://github.com/grafana/grafana/blob/main/contribute/developer-guide.md) and place your plugin in the `data/plugins` folder.
-1. Install Grafana and place your plugin in the plugins directory which is set in your [config file](/administration/configuration).
+1. Install Mosaicoo and place your plugin in the plugins directory which is set in your [config file](/administration/configuration).
 By default this is `/var/lib/grafana/plugins` on Linux systems.
 1. Place your plugin directory anywhere you like and specify it grafana.ini.

-We encourage people to set up the full Grafana environment so that you can get inspiration from the rest of the Grafana code base.
+We encourage people to set up the full Mosaicoo environment so that you can get inspiration from the rest of the Mosaicoo code base.

-When Grafana starts, it scans the plugin folders and mounts every folder that contains a plugin.json file unless the folder contains a subfolder named dist.
-In that case, Grafana mounts the dist folder instead.
+When Mosaicoo starts, it scans the plugin folders and mounts every folder that contains a plugin.json file unless the folder contains a subfolder named dist.
+In that case, Mosaicoo mounts the dist folder instead.
 This makes it possible to have both built and src content in the same plugin Git repo.

-## Grafana Events
+## Mosaicoo Events

-There are a number of Grafana events that a plugin can hook into:
+There are a number of Mosaicoo events that a plugin can hook into:

 - `init-edit-mode` can be used to add tabs when editing a panel
 - `panel-teardown` can be used for clean up